New Counterexamples to Min-Oo's Conjecture via Tunnels: Abstract

 \section{Abstract}

 Min-Oo's Conjecture is a positive curvature version of the positive mass theorem.
 Brendle, Marques, and Neves produced a perturbative counterexample to this conjecture.
 In 2021, Carlotto asked if it is possible to develop a novel gluing method in the setting of Min-Oo's Conjecture and in doing so produce new counterexamples.
-Here we answer this question in the affirmative.
+Here we build upon the perturbative counterexamples of Brendle--Marques--Neves in order to construct counterexamples that make advances on the theme expressed in Carlotto's question.
 These new counterexamples are non-perturbative in nature; moreover, we also produce examples with more complicated topology.
-Our main tool is a quantitative version of Gromov-Lawson Schoen-Yau surgery.
+Our main tool is a quantitative version of Gromov--Lawson Schoen--Yau surgery.

-\section{introduction}
+\section{Introduction}